 Problem #3: Tethering from Your Smartphone

-When using your Android or Mac smartphone as a tethering device in windows 8 or 10, it does not get identified as an internet source under certain applications or drivers.
-Yeah, it works, but some aspects of Windows do not recognize the USB ethernet as a valid internet connection, even though it is to some degree.
-This is because tethering apps used like pdaNet and EasyTether do not offer automatic IP addressing or managing multiple IPs as the app’s Wi-Fi and phone’s hotspot functions do.
-So, Windows gets confused due to communication and data exchange restrictions between the two.
-After all, tethering is really designed to connect to one device only.
+When using your Android phone or iPhone as a tethering device in windows 8 or 10, it does not get identified as an internet source under some applications or drivers.
+Yeah, it works, but some aspects of Windows do not recognize the USB ethernet as being a valid internet connection, even though it is to some degree.
+This scenario occurs because tethering apps like pdaNet and EasyTether do not offer automatic IP addressing or managing multiple IPs compared to the PC’s Wi-Fi features and your phone’s built-in hotspot functions.
+So, Windows gets confused due to communication and data exchange restrictions.
+After all, tethering was designed to connect to one device only.

 It is important to note that you CAN share your ethernet connection when using third-party app options.
-For instance, pdaNet offers Wi-Fi direct (an actual hotspot using your phone’s data signal), Wi-Fi Share (Beta), that automatically sets up a hotspot in your connected laptop using the existing tether connection, and Bluetooth internet functions.
+For instance, pdaNet offers Wi-Fi direct (a hotspot using your phone’s data signal), Wi-Fi Share that automatically sets up a hotspot in your connected laptop using the existing tether connection, and Bluetooth internet functions.

-For Wi-Fi sharing with Samsung smartphones, see the article on how to use Wifi-Hotspot on Samsung Galaxy S9 or S9 Plus.
+For Wi-Fi sharing with Samsung smartphones, see the article about using Wifi-Hotspot on Samsung Galaxy S9 or S9 Plus.

 Use an Apple Laptop as a Wireless Router

-If you want to use a MacBook or MacBook Pro as a WiFi hotspot, you can.
-The limitations found in Windows 8 and 10 also apply for Apple laptops, which is requiring an ethernet connection for the Internet and your Wi-Fi adapter for the hotspot.
+If you want to use a MacBook or MacBook Pro as a Wi-Fi hotspot, you can.
+The limitations found in Windows 8 and 10 also apply to MacBooks.
+It requires an ethernet connection to supply the internet and the Wi-Fi adapter for the hotspot.
 Here’s how to do it.

 - Select how other devices will connect to your Mac on the next line.

 - Return to the “Sharing > Internet Sharing” and check the box.

 - Click “Start” in the popup window that appears.